StefanoAnzolut/business-guide/source/account/branding.rst

 ===========================

 ..
 NOTE::
    Please `contact our support team`_ to add company branding to your Skribble Business.
-Estimated duration until activation: 7 business days.
+It can take up to 7 business days.
 To see if company branding is included in your plan, check our `Pricing page`_.

 .. _Pricing page: https://www.skribble.com/en/pricing/

-.. _contact our suppor team: https://share.hsforms.com/1LOJ2Zc-MSJavnMH27x4Ldg309ws
+.. _contact our support team: https://share.hsforms.com/1LOJ2Zc-MSJavnMH27x4Ldg309ws

 As an admin, you can customise your members' accounts with the company logo and address.
 This is a great way to convey trust and reliability to both your employees and customers.
 Seeing your company logo and address also helps them recognise signing invitations that come from your company.